Canon raises profit outlook as weak yen swells earnings

 Fabricating goods worth around 38 trillion yen a year, Japanese makers of TVs, mobile phones, printers and personal computers account for a sizeable chunk of Japan's $5 trillion economy.
 The tech sector directly employs around 2 million workers in Japan, making it an influential lobby.

-Canon's operating profit in the first quarter dipped 34 percent to $552 million, which the company blamed on a weakened global economy, and picture-taking consumers eschewing compact cameras in favour of smartphones.
+Canon's operating profit in the first quarter dipped 34 percent to $552 million, which the company blamed on a weakened global economy, and picture-taking consumers eschewing compact cameras in favor of smartphones.

 WELCOME WEAKNESS

-Corporate heads who have praised Abenomics include Sony Corp 6758.
-CEO Kazuo Hirai.
-His company and other Japanese TV makers, Panasonic Corp (6752.T) and Sharp Corp (6753.T) struggled to fend off competition from Samsung Electronics (005930.KS) as a strong yen bit into profits.
+Corporate heads who have praised Abenomics include Sony Corp CEO Kazuo Hirai.
+His company and other Japanese TV makers, Panasonic Corp and Sharp Corp struggled to fend off competition from Samsung Electronics as a strong yen bit into profits.

 Sony with its bigger exposure to overseas markets stands to gain the most from a weaker yen, particularly versus the euro.
 A 1 yen change against the European single currency adds about 6 billion yen to operating profit at the maker of Bravia sets.